hotwax/oms-documentation/user-manuals/data-manager/dataImports.md

 5. Input the necessary details into the downloaded CSV template.
 6. Save the file with the entered information.
 7. Return to the Import section.
-8. Click on Choose File to select the saved CSV file containing your data.
+8. Click on `Choose File` to select the saved CSV file containing your data.
-9. Complete the process by clicking `Upload.`
+9. Submit the file for processing by clicking `Upload.`
 10. The system will initiate the import, processing the provided data according to the chosen import topic.

-## Data Manager Logs:
+### Data Manager Logs:

-Data manager logs are crucial for verifying the status of imported data, ensuring accuracy and completeness in the OMS.
-By providing a transparent overview, Data Manager Logs play a key role in maintaining data integrity and facilitating effective data management processes.
+Data manager logs help verify the status of imported data, ensuring accuracy and completeness of data imported into the OMS.

-To access Data Manager Logs and verify the status of imported data in the OMS, follow these steps:

-1. Go to the Hamburger Menu.
-2. Select MDM (Master Data Management) > EXIM (Data Import/Export) > Import.
-3. Click on the specific menu you want to review, corresponding to the imported data.
-4. Below the importing files section, you'll find detailed results in the EXIM Result Section.
-5. Utilize these logs to verify the status of the imported data, ensuring accuracy and completeness.
+Logs are located at below the import function on all Data Manager detail page.

 **In the result section, you will see following columns**